🔐 Security & Audits

 > Program log: Instruction: Withdraw

-With this visibility, we distinguish a normal user flow (e.g., compute budget adjustments then AggreLend) from a malicious flow (a foreign program that tries to route into AggreLend).
-In the latter case, we reject the transaction before any state changes occur.
+With this visibility, the program distinguishes a normal user flow (e.g., compute budget adjustments then AggreLend) from a malicious flow (a foreign program that tries to route into AggreLend).
+In the latter case, the program rejects the transaction before any state changes occur.

 Preventing Same-Transaction Orchestration (e.g., Flash Loans) Attackers often orchestrate multi-step sequences within a single transaction, mixing the victim protocol with unrelated programs (e.g., a flash-loan source).
-We defend by rejecting transactions that include any program other than our program and Solana’s ComputeBudget program.
+The smart contract automatically defends by rejecting transactions that include any program other than the System Program, Token Program, and Solana’s ComputeBudget program.

 Rust